John Barnard (cricketer): Cricket

-A wicket-keeper, Barnard is not known to have played cricket whilst at school.
-He made his first-class debut for a Kent XI against an England side (Note: During the period in which Barnard played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.) in 1815 at Wrotham Napps, playing alongside his brother Henry Watson Barnard who also made his debut in the same match.
-He played in a total of 18 first-class matches for a variety of sides, most of which were connected to the MCC.
-He first played for the club in non-first-class matches in 1816.
-He played twice more for Kent sides in 1822 and twice for Sussex sides in 1830, the final two first-class matches of his career.
+A wicket-keeper, Barnard is not known to have played whilst at school.
+He made his important debut for Kent against England (i.e., the "rest" of England) in 1815 at Wrotham Napps, playing alongside his brother Henry Watson Barnard who also made his debut in the same match.
+He played in a total of 18 important matches for a variety of teams, most of which were connected to the Marylebone Cricket Club (MCC).
+He first played for the club in non-important matches in 1816.
+He played twice more for Kent in 1822 and twice for Sussex in 1830, the final two important matches of his career.
 He appeared three times for the Gentlemen against the Players, playing in the match in 1822, 1825 and 1829, and was President of MCC in 1829–30.

-Henry Watson Barnard, who was a clergyman, played in five first-class matches.
-Another of Barnard's brothers, George, also played first-class cricket, playing twice for Cambridge University in 1825 and 1826, having captained Eton whilst at school.
-(Note: Barnard's oldest brother Charles is not known to have played cricket.
+Henry Watson Barnard, who was a clergyman, played in five important matches.
+Another of Barnard's brothers, George, also played important cricket, playing twice for Cambridge University in 1825 and 1826, having captained Eton whilst at school.
+(Note: Barnard's oldest brother Charles is not known to have played.
 He lived between 1790 and 1878 and after attending Eton and St John's, Cambridge was the British Chargé d'affaires at Coburg from 1842.)